-The Jr. NBA Global Championship is a youth basketball tournament for the top 13- and 14-year-old boys and girls from around the world.
-The tournament will feature boys and girls divisions, each comprised of 16 regional champions (eight U.S. teams and eight international teams) that will participate in a week of on-court competition and off-court programming in August 2019 at ESPN Wide World of Sports Complex at Walt Disney World® Resort near Orlando.
+The Jr. NBA Global Championship is a youth basketball tournament for the top 14-year-old boys and girls from around the world.
+Launched in 2018, the tournament features boys and girls divisions, each comprised of 16 regional champions (eight U.S. teams and eight international teams) that compete in on-court competition and life skills programming.

 We have each other’s backs.
 We work hard as a team; share celebration and defeat.
 We support each other, always believing that more is possible when we do it together.

 We play tough but we play fair.
 We pick each other up on the court and treat others the way we’d like to be treated.
 We respect the game and each other, embrace different backgrounds and always remember that the game welcomes all.

 We never give up.
 We shoot for the stars and when we rebound, we rebound with resilience.
 We know our futures are up to us and so we work hard to always advance our skills, both on the court and off.

 Diverse and dynamic, we are one global team.
 Basketball is borderless - it connects us as friends and competitors, and provides opportunities to interact with and give back to our community.